 Develop 3-D mapping algorithm based on the two spatially separated BIMAP observations

 Develop 3-D polarization algorithm to combine the polarization measurement from the two stations

 Analyze 3-D BIMAP results for improved understanding of lightning discharge physics

 Report technical and scientific results in conferences and peer-reviewed journals.

 What You Need

-Have and maintain a minimum cumulative GPA of 3.2 on 4.0 scale.
+Must currently have and maintain a cumulative GPA of at least 3.2 on a 4.0 scale (or equivalent)

 Location: This position will be physically located in Los Alamos, NM.

 The COVID vaccine is mandatory for all Laboratory students working on-site and students coming on-site, as well as any students coming on-site for any reason; unless granted an accommodation under applicable state or federal law.